syackzan/ReadMe-Generator/ReadMeGenerator.md

 ## Tests

-undefined
+N/A

 ## Questions

-If you have any questions you can contact me at this [Email](syackzan@gmail.com), or find out more information regarding any projects at my [GitHub](undefined) page
+If you have any questions you can contact me at syackzan@gmail.com, or find out more information regarding any projects at my [GitHub](https://github.com/syackzan) page